Fuccillo-Lab/Iliakis-Striatal-Interneuron-bioRxiv-2026/opto_behavior/README.md

 **Zenodo record:** forthcoming

 After downloading and extracting the Zenodo archive, set `dataRoot` below to the local `OptogeneticsData` directory.
-Both scripts use the same four inputs:
+All three scripts use the same four inputs:

 | File | Role |
 | --- | --- |